bennybroseph/CleanBot/README.md

 # Individual Tab
 - Manage Individual Bots Within Your Party or Raid
 - Set Combat, Non-Combat, and Class Specific Strategies
+- Target Party/Raid Members to Swap to Them
 - Manage gear through drag and drop or context menus
     - View Gold and Items in an intuitive and familiar interface